 Steven M. Looney - Mr. Looney has served as member of our Board since 2007.
 Mr. Looney is a Managing Director of Peale Davies & Co.
 Inc., a strategic advisory firm specializing in change management and revenue enhancement for middle market enterprises, and is a CPA and an attorney.
 Mr. Looney has served as a consultant and director to numerous companies in the healthcare, manufacturing and services industries.
 Between 2000 and 2005, he served as Senior Vice President and Chief Financial Officer of PCCI, Inc., a private IT staffing and outsourcing firm.
 Between 1992 and 2000, Mr. Looney worked at WH Industries as Chief Financial and Administrative Officer.
-Mr. Looney is a trustee of Excellent Education for Everyone, a nonprofit organization and founder of its affiliate, Education Moms.
+Mr. Looney is a trustee of Excellent Education for Everyone, a nonprofit organization and founder of its affiliate, Education Moms, and a director of ICG Loan Funding Ltd., a manager of and investor in collateralized loan portfolios in Europe and the United States.
 Mr. Looney graduated summa cum laude from the University of Washington with a B.A. degree in accounting and received a J.D. from the University of Washington School of Law where he was a member of the law review.
-He began his career at the United States Securities and Exchange Commission.
+He began his career at the SEC.
 Mr. Looney's qualifications as director include his experience as a Managing Director of Peale Davies & Co., as Chief Financial and Administrative Officer of WH Industries and as General Counsel and Chief Compliance Officer of A.G.
 Becker-Warburg Paribas Becker, as well as his financial, accounting and legal expertise.